Judge Charles D. Carlson (541) 682-4257

 Judge Cynthia Carlson (541) 682-4218

-Judge Carlson joined the bench in 1994 after working 15 years as a staff attorney in the office of Public Defender Services of Lane County, Inc. She is a past president of the Lane County Bar Association, past chair of the Governor's Council on Alcohol and Drug Abuse Programs and past chair of the Oregon State Bar's Affirmative Action Committee.
-Judge Carlson is the 2001 recipient of the OSB President's Affirmative Action award, the 2003 recipient of the Eugene Human Rights Commissions' MLK, Jr. Leadership award and the 2006 recipient of the City Club of Eugene's Turtle award (given to those who stick out their necks to improve our community).
-In addition to her general trial assignment, Judge Carlson is assigned to the Show Cause #2 docket.
-In addition to her general trial assignment, Judge Carlson is the Drug Court Judge.
+Prior to joining the bench in 1994, Judge Cynthia Carlson spent 15 years as a staff attorney in the office of Public Defender Services of Lane County, Inc. She is a past president of the Lane County Bar Association, past chair of the Governor’s Council on Alcohol and Drug Abuse Programs and past chair of the Oregon State Bar’s Affirmative Action Committee.
+The recipient of the 2001 OSB President’s Affirmative Action award, the 2003 Eugene Human rights Commissions’ MLK Jr. leadership award, and the 2006 City Club of Eugene’s Turtle award, Judge Carlson has a long history of service to the Lane County area.

 Judge Suzanne Chanti (541) 682-4254